jeffpar/pcjs.v1/apps/pcx86/1983/adventmath/README.md

-On the other hand, the Internet Archive could do a better job of cataloging its holdings, recording the provenance of everything they have archived, maintaining a clear separation of original material from subsequent modifications (including any modifications created solely for ease of emulation), and providing more control over machine configurations.
+On the other hand, the Internet Archive could do a better job of cataloging its holdings, recording the provenance of everything they have archived, maintaining a clear separation of original material from subsequent modifications (including any modifications created solely for ease of emulation), providing more control over machine configurations, and enabling the use of third-party emulators -- like PCjs -- that may be able to do a better job running and rendering some software packages.

 In addition, I would hope that anything the Internet Archive "archives" itself (ie, from original distribution media) is duplicated and preserved according to a *much* higher standard than any files, documents, etc, it has simply scraped